Role of Bone Marrow Transplant in Multiple Myeloma Treatment

 - Several neurologic complications

-- Renal insufficiency including reduced kidney function or maybe kidney failure
+- Renal insufficiency includes reduced kidney function or maybe kidney failure.

 What are the options for Multiple Myeloma Treatment in India?